SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 ### Setting up Security Certificates

 - The WiSeConnect 3 SDK provides a conversion script (written in Python 3) to make the conversion straightforward.
-The script, [certificate_to_array.py](https://github.com/SiliconLabs/wiseconnect/tree/master/resources/certificates/) is provided in the SDK at `<SDK>/resources/scripts` directory.
+The script, [certificate_to_array.py](https://github.com/SiliconLabs/wiseconnect/tree/master/resources/certificates/), is provided in the SDK at `<SDK>/resources/scripts` directory.

-- Copy the downloaded device certificate, private key from AWS and also the certificate_to_array.py to the `<SDK>/resources/certificates`.
+- Copy the downloaded device certificate, private key from AWS, and also the certificate_to_array.py to the `<SDK>/resources/certificates`.

 - To convert the device certificate and private key to C arrays, open a system command prompt in the same path and give the following commands.